k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_6.xx_Setup_Single_node.md

 1. Retrieve the latest Cassandra package (located at: [latest version](https://download.k2view.com/owncloud/index.php/s/kc3Zkc6RcaX48xE)).

-2. Connect to the Linux execution server as "cassandra" user and copy the package to the home directory.
+2. Connect to the Linux execution server as a 'cassandra' user and copy the package to the home directory.

 3. Untar the package (the package name varies based on the version) as follows: